sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 	![alt text](https://github.com/sSharonV/SOS-Offline-LiveCD/blob/main/images/online/no_space_error_docker.jpg)

 ##### Update `docker.fs` on online live-cd
-- In order to achive this all we need to do is:
+- To achieve this all we need to do is:
 	```bash
 	# Unmount old docker.fs
 	systemctl stop docker